 - This major requires a minor or certificate.

 - This program is also available as a minor.

 - Latinx Student Association

-Cultural immersion trips.
+Cultural immersion programs.
 Many Blugolds seek out opportunities to learn about other cultures.
 Ranging from week-long to semester-long, these faculty-led experiences focus on a variety of interesting topics and lead to new perspectives that can be life-changing.
-Recent trips students have participated in include the Civil Rights Pilgrimage in Alabama, Arkansas and Louisiana; the Social and Environmental Justice Experience in Guatemala; Women's Lives and Experiences in Nicaragua; and Culture, Society and Economics in Argentina.
+Recent programs students have participated in include the Civil Rights Pilgrimage in Alabama, Arkansas and Louisiana; the Social and Environmental Justice Experience in Guatemala; Women's Lives and Experiences in Nicaragua; and Culture, Society and Economics in Argentina.

 Research opportunities.
 Spanish faculty members are regularly engaged in research and actively encourage students to become involved in their latest projects.
 These opportunities often lead to a chance to travel to state, regional and international conferences to present research results.

 State-of-the-art technology.
 Practice what you learn in class in our Language Lab and the Roma Hoff Instructional Resource Center.
 These facilities are filled with sound and video programs, films, games and computer software to help enhance your Spanish language proficiency.

 Career preparation.
 Many Blugolds choose to intern during their time at UWEC.
 Internships are a great way to build out your resume and narrow down your career path.
 They can also get your foot in the door at places you might want to work.
 Our Advising, Retention and Career Center will not only help you find a promising internship but will prepare you for interviews and review your resume and portfolio.

 Knowing multiple languages is highly valued by employers, making this degree a sought-after one.
 Our alumni go on to pursue a variety of interesting and rewarding careers and are well-prepared for graduate school.